curtislbyrd/D3tectConvert/README.md

 curl "http://localhost:5000/api/attacks?limit=10"
 ```

-## Security notes

-- This repository intentionally contains no embedded secrets.
-Do not commit a `SECRET_KEY` or other secrets into the repository.
-Use environment variables or a secret manager for production.
-- The app uses `flask-talisman` to add security headers (CSP/HSTS) unless `FLASK_DEBUG=1` (development) to avoid HSTS on localhost.
-- Rate limiting is provided by `flask-limiter` to reduce abuse.

 ## Contributing

 Contributions are welcome.
 If you want to improve the UI, add features, or wire this app to a hosted D3FEND mirror, please open an issue or a pull request.
 A few low-risk ideas: